rajgark/rajgark.github.io/_posts/2021-06-27-constitution-photos.md

 I think I beat Apple's stock wallpaper.
 Nothing much to say here, just a nice picture of water drops.
 It's also unedited - That's the original.

+{% include elements/figure.html image="https://lh3.googleusercontent.com/pw/AM-JKLWsCwwNmdVLKX8kt3S8EkPSROEhBOzbQ4qxRKvsMuUi5uFS8XD_I9UyHzPSxcs3406h_WgLodZ7QOZ9DDm6vVULyocxhmlFee3FQN_rQ74fdqFNatinlkVZS-j38fQKDuGTUW433T4WJj_6j4ekt5pr=w1422-h948-no?authuser=0" caption="Milky Falls| 55 mm,  \(f\)/22,  1/3,  Sony ILCE-6000 | July 2021" %}

+AAAAARGH :angry: Google's photo compression RUINS the sharpness of the photo.
+The original is crisp with the water looking super silky.
+I decreased the shutter speed to 1/3 and stood super still as it captured the moving water with this cascading milky effect.
+Due to the shutter speed, the photo was heavily overexposed where sunlight was prominent, so I applied a brush mask over the water to reduce the exposure from the water & accentuate the vibrance of the foliage.
+Guck Foogle.

 {% include elements/figure.html image="https://lh3.googleusercontent.com/pw/AM-JKLVT399uSXjXB2HJeZPCgumJfaE3IUyKG-MV9WfniuSS9Muq1CMkrKXNPIVdUhDq1aRFi00YvNOu3wCik6HhqOQNQ0TFkruQQ9VrAVfpOKCS_JwyropBvTdurul98o4DaHyezpeYcB40QYj7jNJ64Vm3=w711-h948-no?authuser=0" caption="Dewey Decimals | 3.99 mm,  \(f\)/1.8,  1/190,  iPhone 8 Camera | June 2018" %}

 It rained outside our house and I noticed the raindrops aligned on the edge of the leaf, immediately lowered the exposure a bit to accentuate the glossiness of the water and clicked.